Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-In short, we demonstrate an approach to engineering the band structure to access exotic phases of matter, complementary to twistronics\cite{cao_nature18a,cao_nature18b} or pressuring the materials\cite{yankowitz_nature18}.
-We employ this technique to create a new class of condensed-matter system that enables us to demonstrate two types of Hall effects under time-reversal symmetry.
-The pseudo-PHE (or the pseudo-magnetoresistance anisotropy) is a consequence of nontrivial, anisotropic band distortion induced by the interplay of pseudo-magnetic fields and interlayer hybridization.
+In short, we demonstrate an approach to engineering the band structure to access exotic phases of matter, complementary to twistronics\cite{cao_nature18a,cao_nature18b,sharpe_science19} or pressuring the materials\cite{yankowitz_nature18}.
+We employ this technique to drive bilayer graphene into an unconventional electronic state with tilted, distorted mini-Dirac cones, which enables us to demonstrate two types of Hall effects under time-reversal symmetry.
+The pseudo-PHE (or the pseudo-magnetoresistance anisotropy) is a consequence of nontrivial, anisotropic band distortion induced by the interplay of strain-modified intralayer (manifested in pseudo-magnetic fields) and interlayer couplings.
 On the other hand, the observation of the nonlinear AHE indicates that it is possible to artificially introduce some of the most striking physical quantities -- here, the Berry curvature dipole -- in a conventional well-known system via simple modifications.
 The capability to create a platform with both the real-space and momentum-space pseudo-magnetic fields (Berry curvatures), together with the ease of fabrication and up-scaling with our approach, may open lots of possibilities for research in geometrical and/or topological quantum phenomena and their technological applications.

-Note: After this work was completed, we learned of two preprints\cite{kang_arxiv18,ma_arxiv18}, which report a nonlinear AHE in WTe$_2$.
-Their data complements the nonlinear AHE presented in in our corrugated BLG even though the material systems are very different.